You have the power to make our communities better.

-The mission of the University of Charleston includes the encouragement and support of our students to perform community service during the academic year.
+The mission of the University of Charleston includes preparing you for a lifetime of community service.

 - Obtain skills that are transferable to the classroom, future work experiences, and your work with student organizations.

 - Learn more about the community by connecting with a network of people.